CraryPrimitiveMan/awesome-with-star/awesome/mhinz_vim-galore.md

 Have a look at `/tmp/profile.log`.
 All code that was executed during profiling will be shown.
 Every line, how often it was executed and how much time it took.

-Most of the time that will be plugin code the user isn't familiar with, but if you're investigating a certain issue, jump to the bottom of the log.
+Jump to the bottom of the log.
 Here are two different sections `FUNCTIONS SORTED ON TOTAL TIME` and `FUNCTIONS SORTED ON SELF TIME` that are worth gold.
-At a quick glance you can see, if a certain function is taking too long.
+At a quick glance you can see which functions are taking the longest.

+You can use `:profile` during startup as well:

+    $ vim --cmd 'prof start prof.log | prof file * | prof func *' test.c
+    :q
+    $ tail -50 prof.log

 ## Debugging Vim scripts